visgl/deck.gl/docs/layers/geojson-layer.md

 * Default: `1`

 The width of line string and/or the outline of polygon for a GeoJson feature, depending on its type.
-Unit is meters.
+In units specified by `lineWidthUnits` (default meters).

 * If a number is provided, it is used as the line width for all features.
 * If a function is provided, it is called on each feature to retrieve its line width.